salilab/imp_spatiotemporal_tutorial/doc/snapshot.md

 # Snapshot modeling step 2: representation, scoring function, and search process {#snapshots2}

 Next, we represent, score and search for snapshot models.
 To do so, navigate to the `Snapshots/Snapshots_Modeling/` folder.
 Here, you will find two python scripts.
-The first, `static_snapshot.py`, uses IMP to represent, score, and search for models of a single static snapshot.
+The first, `static_snapshot.py`, uses IMP to represent, score, and search for a single static snapshot model.
 The second, `start_sim.py`, automates the creation of a snapshot model for each heterogeneity model.

 ## Modeling one snapshot